bhattabhi013/Vritant/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>

-- Successful communication requires the efforts of all people involved Education industry is being digitized through smart devices technology being addictive and fascinating.
+- Successful communication requires the efforts of all people involved The education industry is being digitized through smart devices and technology is addictive and fascinating.
-- Reading books is really boring but with the help of AR we can help turn it into a fun experience.
+- Reading books is really boring but with the help of AR, we can help turn it into a fun experience.

 ## 💡 Idea / Solution <a name = "idea"></a>
 We are trying to create an application/web-based solution following its incorporated features:
 - Vritaant is a cross-platform application to help the naughty and carefree young ones learn and understand nursery rhymes in a fun and interactive way.
-- Vritaant helps to incorporate Augmented Reality  based digital learning experience to help children take their first step into formal education
+- Vritaant helps to incorporate Augmented Reality  based digital learning experiences to help children take their first step into formal education
 - Visualisation of nursery rhymes by putting them in a real 3D environment with in-space navigation support.
-- 3D models for the rhyme characters are  supporting and connecting blocks to create a setting and putting it in real world.
+- 3D models for the rhyme characters are  supporting and connecting blocks to create a setting and putting it in the real world.
-- Augmented Reality powered voice - based support aims at helping kids age 3-4 to learn the nursery rhymes at a faster pace.
+- Augmented Reality powered voice-based support aims at helping kids aged 3-4 to learn nursery rhymes at a faster pace.
 - Support for playground features makes it easier to test out various 3D models that are accessible, perform various transformations, and render numerous instances.
 - The application is made more secure by leveraging Google authentication through Firebase.